 Establishing an Accomplice Criminal Intent in Abetment Of Crimes

 Despite the complication of prosecuting an abetment case, the court’s primary interest is establishing an accomplice’s criminal intent and whether their abetment is a probable cause of the criminal act.
-In the UAE, the law punishes any person guilty of abetting in crime similarly and as a perpetrator regardless of their role in the criminal act.
+In the UAE, the law punishes any person guilty of abetting in a crime similarly and as a perpetrator, regardless of their role in the criminal act.